jwallet/spy-spotify/README.md

 Automatically adds metadata from Last.fm (or [Spotify API](https://jwallet.github.io/spy-spotify/faq.html#media-tags-not-found)) to .mp3 file:

+- Last.FM : Spytify won't need to be connected to Spotify.
+It's safer than Spotify API, however the metadata won't be as accurate as the official API.
+- Spotify API: You need to create your own [Spotify API keys](https://jwallet.github.io/spy-spotify/faq.html#media-tags-not-found) and set it in Spytify.
+Doing this gives better metadata results, however because you are connected to Spotify API, it's easier for them to know that you linked an app that fetches album cover.
+So you might get a warning from them using this API, but since Spytify does not download directly from Spotify (using the Connect API to receive OGG files which requires Premium), you have less chance to have your account suspended.
+Anyway, just to be sure, create a new one.

 <p align="center"><img alt="Recorded songs with album cover and media tags in Windows Explorer" src="https://jwallet.github.io/spy-spotify/assets/images/saved_songs_list.png" /></p>

 ### [Requirements](#requirements)